willydlw/ros_gazebo_two_wheel_robot/README.md

         │   └── ...             # etc.
         └── build               # Compiled files

+### Terminology

+**Robot Operating System (ROS)** "The Robot Operating System (ROS) is a flexible framework for writing robot software.
+It is a collection of tools, libraries, and conventions that aim to simplify the task of creating complex and robust robot behavior across a wide variety of robotic platforms."
+[1](https://www.ros.org/about-ros/) It is not truly an operating system.
+It is an open-source middle-ware robotics framework that provides services such as hardware abstraction, low-level device control, message passing and package management.

+**Gazebo** is an open-source 3D, physics-based robot simulator that interfaces with ROS.

+**Differential Drive Robot** is typically a two or four wheeled robot that is driven by controlling the wheel velocities.

+**URDF (Universal Robot Description Format)** is a format used to describe physical, visual, collison, transmission properties of a robot.
+Typically uses XML or XACRO notation.

+**Plugin** is a piece of software that can be plugged into an existing software framework.
+Plugins let users integrate new software functionality without the need to re-compile the whole framework.

 ### Setup

 After downloading the files, open a terminal and navigate to the project folder ros_gazebo_two_wheel_robot.
 For example, if the project folder is stored in your home directory, use the command `cd ~/ros_gazebo_two_wheel_robot`.